Semantic types on workflows saved into library not searchable

 #3 Updated by Matt Jones over 10 years ago

 If you type the name of an actor in, I would expect the behavior that you described.
 However, the semantic search comes into play mainly when you search for terms that do not match the names of actors.
 Instead, if they match the names of ontology classes, then all actors tagged with that ontology class will be returned.
 Please discuss these issues with both Shawn Bowers and Chad Berkley before dismantling anything, as several other semantic system components are interelated (such as semantic workflow validation) and might break if you start removing things.

-#5 Updated by Aaron Aaron about 10 years ago
+#5 Updated by Aaron Aaron over 10 years ago

 OK, so the search is now implemented as I believe we want it to be implemented.
 It is currently a very slow way to do it, but the results that are returned are I believe what we want them to be.
 If someone could take a look and verify that the results are good I can work on speeding up the search and recombining the results into a single tree.
 I will work on something else for a while until I hear back.
 Perhaps we could get together sometime to discuss it.